microsoft/CopilotHackathon/exercisefiles/dotnet/README.md

 # GitHub Copilot Labs exercises

-The following tasks can be performed using the Copilot labs add-in, currently PREVIEW functionality, expect some bugs.
+The following tasks can be performed using the Copilot Labs add-in, currently with preview functionality: Expect some bugs.

-Make sure to install the GitHub Copilot labs extension: https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-labs
+Make sure to install the GitHub Copilot Labs extension: https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-labs

 Open GitHub Copilot extension to see all the available functionality.

 - **Explain**

-Select the line that has the regex in the validatePhoneNumber method, in EXPLAIN section click "Ask Copilot".
-You will see an explanation detailing what does each different notations in the regular expression.
+Select the line that has the regex in the validatePhoneNumber method, and in the EXPLAIN section, click "Ask Copilot".
+You will see an explanation detailing what each different notation does in the regular expression.

 - **Language translation**